 We are thrilled to announce that a special vinyl edition of the classic 1997 album ‘A Good Kind of Nervous’ (matcd089) from Australian hitmakers The Lucksmiths is in the works!

-The album is at the pressing plant as we speak and you can preorder it right now on classic black vinyl or limited edition orange vinyl, with copies shipping on or around November 13 if all goes to plan.
-We are also restocking the album on CD for anyone who missed it the first time around.
+The album is at the pressing plant as we speak and you can preorder it right now on classic black vinyl or limited edition orange vinyl, with copies shipping on or around December 4 if all goes to plan.
+We also have restocked the album on CD for anyone who missed it the first time around.

 Note: this is a co-release with the magnificent Lost and Lonesome Recording Company in Australia, so please support your local label!

 Known for their short and bittersweet indiepop songs, economical set-up and charismatic live shows, The Lucksmiths formed in 1993 and initially consisted of singer/snare-drummer Tali White, guitarist Marty Donald, and bassist Mark Monnone.